How Tall Do African Daisies Get

 Main Subheading

 The height of an African daisy can vary depending on several factors, including the specific variety, the growing conditions, and even the pruning practices employed.
-Generally, these plants can range in height from as little as 6 inches to as tall as 3 feet.
+Worth adding: generally, these plants can range in height from as little as 6 inches to as tall as 3 feet.
 This wide range means that there's an African daisy suitable for almost any garden setting, from compact container arrangements to sprawling garden beds.

 Comprehensive Overview